giladnavot/cibuildwheel/.swm/understanding-the-macos-build-process.m9s3z0rl.sw.md

 ---

-# get_python_configurations Function
+# <SwmToken path="/cibuildwheel/macos.py" pos="101:2:2" line-data="def get_python_configurations(">`get_python_configurations`</SwmToken> Function

-The `get_python_configurations` function is used to retrieve the Python configurations for the build process.
+The <SwmToken path="/cibuildwheel/macos.py" pos="101:2:2" line-data="def get_python_configurations(">`get_python_configurations`</SwmToken> function is used to retrieve the Python configurations for the build process.
 It filters out configurations that don't match the selected architectures and those that are not required by the build selector.

 ```python
 def get_python_configurations(